 Why test logging statements?

-Who in their right mind writes unit tests for logging statements?
-Just kidding, logging done the correct way can do more than provide data and insight into the running application.
 This data can allow us to see patterns that indicate potential problems with the application.
 It provides data for real-time answers to business questions, like how many transactions does our system do in an hour.
 Logging can also be used for AI and Machine learning to try to predict and take action in the future.
 The data is also useful from a Security standpoint, i.e., why is there a sudden spike in https traffic, did a marketing campaign just kick off, or are we under a DDOS attack?
 Therefore, testing how the logging code is supposed to work is important.
 These tests should verify both that the logging event happened when intended and that it contained the correct information.

 Migrating from JUnit 4 to JUnit 5